RellikDog/Capstone1/README.md

 ### Hypothoesis
 A) I predict that the ratio of handgun to long gun applications will be higher in states with higher population densities

-B) I also predict that states with lower population density will have higher occurences of long gun applications
+B) I also predict that states with lower population density will have a higher occurences of rifle applications

-C) I predict that states with a higher population density will have more checks for handguns overall.
+C) I predict that states with a higher population density will have a higher occurences of handgun applications.
+[Null](#Hypothoesis-C-Nullification)

 ### Prerequisites